Movers Broke My TV, What Can I Do About It?

 • Review sites where you can review the moving company and warn others.

-Additionally, you always have the option to get DoNotPay to file a complaint about you, or to help you sue the company in small claims court.
+Additionally, you always have the option to get DoNotPay to file a complaint about you, or to help you send demand letters to the company in small claims court.

 How to Contact Your Moving Company About a Broken TV